Anesthesiology

 How is the work environment?

-St. Joe’s is a diverse and welcoming place and our anesthesia department fosters a tremendous sense of camaraderie, friendship and teamwork.
+St. Joe’s is a diverse and very welcoming place and our anesthesia department fosters a tremendous sense of camaraderie, friendship and teamwork.
 Our residents and attendings form a strong bond, working towards the common goals of providing great patient care and resident education.
 You will find multiple mentors in our department for every need, whether it is employment or fellowship advice, academic help or emotional support.
 Our department and our residents have a great reputation and are respected and appreciated by other departments in the hospital.

 What are you looking for in a resident?